iuec/uec-tech-standards/_pages/business_capabilities/cds-api-overview.md

             Step 1
         </td>
         <td>
-            The CDS API specification defines how the CDSS can be called by EMS to start a triage.
+            The CDS API specification defines how the CDSS can be called by the EMS to start a triage.
         </td>
     </tr>
     <tr>